poseidon/typhoon/docs/advanced/arm64.md

 Typhoon has experimental support for ARM64 with Fedora CoreOS on AWS.
 Full clusters can be created with ARM64 controller and worker nodes.
 Or worker pools of ARM64 nodes can be attached to an AMD64 cluster to create a hybrid/mixed architecture cluster.

 !!! note
-    Currently, CNI networking must be set to flannel.
+    Currently, CNI networking must be set to flannel or Cilium.

 ## AMIs